 To establish and maintain a social and professional association of persons who share the common experience of long academic careers as members of the University, and a profound commitment to their cultural, scientific, or professional fields.
-In their commitment to the University they also see an opportunity for the fellowship to provide further service to the University whenever their backgrounds as former professors, researchers, or administrators of the University render them suitable.
-Such contributions to the University could include service as mentors to incoming junior or visiting faculty and students, special lectureships as may be appropriate in keeping with University practices, availability as expert consultants to the media, and service to the community at large on behalf of the University.
+In their commitment to the University they also see an opportunity to build a community of active retirees, and to provide advocacy for retirees.
+They also see the possibility for the fellowship to provide further service to the University whenever their backgrounds as former professors, researchers, or administrators of the University render them suitable.

 Section 1.
 Steering Committee

-The files of EPIC, including address lists and membership information, as well as minutes and agendas of meetings, and records of other determinations by the Steering Committee or the membership, shall be maintained by the Secretary/Treasurer and the Office Manager.
-Where feasible, the files shall be stored in the EPIC Office presently located in Faculty House.
+The files of EPIC, including address lists and membership information, as well as minutes and agendas of meetings, and records of other determinations by the Steering Committee or the membership, shall be maintained by the Secretary/Treasurer and the Administrator.
+The files shall be stored electronically with proper backup, and, if paper, in the EPIC Office.

 The Charter may be amended by a two-thirds vote of all of the members voting at a general meeting of the fellowship or voting by mail.
 Any member may propose an amendment by submitting it in writing to the Steering Committee which shall determine whether it is appropriate in terms of the general purposes of the fellowship.